TruenoDB/documentation/pages/deployment-install/load-balancing.md

 > [Success] Started loadbalancer - Logging to /path/to/global/node_modules/trueno/loadbalancer.out

-Now the you can connect using any [driver](../api-drivers/drivers-connectors/drivers-connectors.html) to connect to this balancer, which will redirect the request to one of the cluster machines.
-You can also go to the Web Console accesing **192.168.1.44:8000** as if you where connecting to one of the cluster machines.
+Now you can connect to any machine managed by the balancer using any of the [drivers](../api-drivers/drivers-connectors/drivers-connectors.html) or by using the Web Console at **192.168.1.44:8000**.

-The balancer process runs in the background, to stop the process, just execute:
+The balancer process runs as a background process.
+To stop the balancer, execute:

   ```bash
   > trueno balancer --stop